noqms/noqms/README.md

 Microservices without a centralized queue is a perfectly viable architecture given there is an efficient way for the microservices to discover each other.
-UDP multicast is a great solution for this - unfortunately most cloud providers do not support UDP multicast.
-This framework includes a pluggable Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast service finder if needed.
-Note: a [unicast service finder](https://github.com/noqms/noqms-finder-unicast) is now available as well as the required accompanying [unicast service finder server](https://github.com/noqms/noqms-finder-unicast-server)
+UDP multicast is a great solution for this.
+UDP multicast is supported by Linode and Digital Ocean, for example, but not by the other major cloud providers.
+For the others, this framework includes a pluggable Service Finder which allows developers to create their own discovery mechanism and class, replacing the built in UDP multicast service finder if needed.
+A unicast implementation of this [unicast service finder](https://github.com/noqms/noqms-finder-unicast) is now available as well as the required accompanying [unicast service finder server](https://github.com/noqms/noqms-finder-unicast-server) for use in those environments that do not support UDP multicast.
+Running in an environment without
+UDP multicast somewhat reduces the attractiveness of NoQMS which otherwise requires no other running process to accommodate a microservice system.

 I coined the term NoQMS - No Queue Microservices - to describe microservices with no dependency on a centralized queue.